 ÁRON: – I want to be good enough to make my kids proud of their daddy when they take a look at my pictures as grown-ups.

-” I think photography is a very good way to teach anyone about our world.
+” I think photography is an excellent way to teach anyone about our world.
 How diverse, how beautiful and interesting it is, how other cultures are doing it their ways, what does it mean, good, bad, enough, how do you find a balance in your life and more.”

 DT 500 MAG: – Tell us about a piece of work you have fond memories of and why?